evpo/EncryptPad/deps/plog/README.md

 ## Wide string support

-Whether `wchar_t`, `wchar_t*`, `std::wstring` can be streamed to log messages or not is controlled by `PLOG_ENABLE_WCHAR_INPUT` macro.
+Whether `wchar_t`, `wchar_t*`, `std::wstring` can be streamed to log messages or not is controlled by the `PLOG_ENABLE_WCHAR_INPUT` macro.
 Set it to a non-zero value to enable wide string support.
 By default wide string support is enabled for Windows and disabled for all non-Windows systems.

-*Note: wide string support requires linking to `iconv` on macOS.*
+> **Note** Wide string support requires linking to `iconv` on macOS.

 ## Performance
 Plog is not using any asynchronous techniques so it may slow down your application on large volumes of log messages.

 Producing a single log message takes the following amount of time: